 The General Studies Student Council (GSSC) pursues academic, political, social and administrative initiatives, and serves as a liaison between the student body, the GS administration, University offices, and student organizations.
 Members of the GSSC plan academic and social events on campus, enact policies that positively impact GS students, collaborate with the other student councils at Columbia, and work with University administrators.

 The Premedical Association, which is made up of Postbac Premed Program and GS undergraduate premed students, works closely with the premedical advisors to build a supportive community.
-The PMA also supports a number of auxiliary groups for specific interests.

 American Medical Women's Association (AMWA)